 An Application to make amendments to the visitation Schedule can be submitted to the court at any time and would be entertained if there is a real need for the visitation schedule to be amended, in the benefit and interest of the welfare of the minor.

-The Custodial / Non-Custodial Parent can make an application to take the child abroad, or even to add the childs name to the Exit Control List (ECL) to ensure avoidance of Parental Abduction.
+The Non-Custodial Parent can make an application to take the child abroad or even to add the child’s name to the Exit Control List (ECL) to ensure avoidance of Parental Abduction.

-As a Non-Custodial Parent, it will demonstrate to the court that you have no real interest to see your child.
-The court could dismiss the visitation schedule altogether, as well as fine you for non-compliance of the Court Order.
+As a Non-Custodial Parent, if you do not follow the visitation schedule, it will demonstrate to the court that you have no real interest to see your child.
+The court could dismiss the visitation schedule altogether, as well as fine you for non-compliance with the Court Order.

-In events where visitation is missed, evidence may be presented (i.e. Medical Certificate) to ensure that no non-compliance procedure is initiated.
+In events where visitation is missed for good reason, evidence may be presented (i.e. Medical Certificate) to ensure a compensatory visit is arranged.